Ab0213ab/Ab0213ab/README.md

 <h3>My name is Andrew B. Schaefer and I'm an adaptable software engineer with superb communication skills and an unparalleled eagerness to learn</h3>

-<h3>I'm using GitHub for version control as well as to track my progress from academic assignments to professional projects.</h3>

 <h2>About Me</h2>
   <h4><li>I'm a software engineer at <a href="https://aquent.com/">Aquent</a>, a global leader in creative staffing solutions.</li></h4>